rickellis/Shell-Scripts/README.md

     purple      pur

-The above colors can be used to generate a background color on a string.
-Just prefix "bg" to the color.
+The above colors can be used to generate your own colored strings.
+For background colors just prefix "bg" to the color.
 Example:

     echo -e "${bgred}${b}${wht}Red background with bold white text${r}"